HMS Montrose (F236)

 HMS Montrose was the eighth of the sixteen-ship Type 23 or Duke class of frigates, of the Royal Navy, named after the Duke of Montrose.
 She was laid down in November 1989 by Yarrow Shipbuilders on the Clyde, and was launched on 31 July 1992 by Edith Rifkind (later Lady Rifkind), wife of (later Sir) Malcolm Rifkind, Secretary of State for Defence.
 She was commissioned into service in June 1994.

 Having once been the flagship of the 6th Frigate Squadron, Montrose became part of the Devonport Flotilla, based in Devonport Dockyard in Plymouth.
 In 2018, it was announced that Montrose would become the first Royal Navy frigate to be forward-deployed to the UK Naval Support Facility in Bahrain.
-The 2021 defence review announced that the ship would now be retired early, likely after her return to the U.K. from the Persian Gulf.
+The 2021 defence review announced that the ship would be retired early, likely after her return to the U.K. from the Persian Gulf.
 She was deployed on maritime security operations in the Persian Gulf up to November 2022.

-On 5 January 2022 the frigate passed the 1,000-day milestone of days at sea and in November of that year departed the Persian Gulf to return to the U.K. ahead of her planned decommissioning, expected in spring 2023.
+On 5 January 2022 the frigate passed the 1,000-day milestone of days at sea and in November of that year departed the Persian Gulf to return to the U.K. ahead of her decommissioning.
 She was subsequently decommissioned on 17 April 2023.